cyang-el/dubsrv/readme.rst

 	sudo docker run -d -p 8888:8888 showjackyang/dubsrv

-4. Sending http post with two wav files to port 8888 will return a dubbed wav file.
+4. Posting http request with two wav files to port *<your url>:8888/upload* will return a dubbed wav file.